The Internet Guitar fretboard tool - view and edit Scales and Chords!

 Happy playing!

-This chart show how to derive the major pentatonic scale from the major scale, it also show how the over all shapes from the minor pentatonic can be used to play the major pentatonic scale.
+This chart shows how to derive the major pentatonic scale from the major scale, it also shows how the overall shapes from the minor pentatonic can be used to play the major pentatonic scale.

 The Major Scale as reference